 Learn the different ways of how to use OxiClean powder in a front loader washing machine.
-Get those clothes clean without the hassle.
+Get those clothes clean without any of the hassle.

 When I first got a front loading washing machine I had no idea that there was going to be a bit of a learning curve in order to clean my families clothes…but there is!